Now it’s time for a special birthday edition of Vegan in Portland!

 We stayed at the table laughing, chatting, and plotting until the sun went down and outdoor lights came on.
 I really can’t think of a lovelier finish to a birthday.

-Continue to part 3 for highlights from my last day in Portland!
+Continue to part 3 for highlights from my last day of Portland travel!